-For those of us who pine for the wild days of independent gravel cycling, for all who miss the sense of community we used to get from being part of an event that belonged to itself and not The Man, Border Wars is bringing it all back in style.
+For those of us who pine for the wild days of independent gravel cycling, for all who miss the sense of community we used to get from being part of an event that belonged to itself and not The Man, BWGA is bringing it all back in style.

 With just one nominal entry fee, a portion of which supports local charity, this rare event gives you two—count ‘em—two distinct types of gravel roads in one ride, and both are a blast.

 We’re inviting you to kick off 2024 the only way that makes any sense: tired and dirty, with a big bowl of chili, surrounded by a bunch of cycling-obsessed weirdos just like you.
-Warm up for the long gravel season ahead by choosing your intensity from our three equally gorgeous AL/GA route options (30, 62, 100) that hug the border of Alabama and Georgia
+Warm up for the long gravel season ahead by choosing your intensity from our three equally gorgeous route options (30, 62, 100) that hug the border of Alabama and Georgia

 Speaking of warming up, locals already know what we’re talking about, but if you’re reading this from the wicked tundra north of Tennessee, get the hell out of the cold and join us!
 Our worst-ever weather is still, like, one thousand times better than whatever February hellscape you’re dealing with up there.
 Hop an easy flight into the world’s most efficient airport, take a scenic hour’s ride south, and you won’t even have to eat each other to survive!

 This was seriously the most fun I have ever had in my life.

 – Helen, winner of last year's 75

 (Note from us: Granted she has a lot of life left, but we'll take it)

 This was the best course I have ever raced.